top of page

 Hunched over a student desk at the back of the classroom, Mr. Marc Krause managed to write only a few words about each senior presentation before his next student stood up.
 Drops from his water-soaked towel draped over his neck to cool him created more ink-smeared stains in his faculty notebook than notations.
 Cheers from the class after each student’s mathematical demonstration made the past three days more like a pep rally than a high school calculus class.

-“Settle down,” he told his students, his nausea reducing the rebuke to a wheeze.
+“Settle down,” he told his students, his nausea reducing his rebuke to a wheeze.

-He could muster only enough energy to utter a word or two such as “excellent” or “good work.”
-My students deserve more than this.
+Mr. Krause could muster only enough energy to utter one or two words such as “excellent” or “good work.”
+He thought his students deserved more than that.
 The stories he’d given his students over the year had made math come alive for them.
 But now, with his flu, he lacked the energy to control the class.

 Two girls glanced at him and then turned back to shush their classmates.

-A heavy knock came from the classroom door which quieted the room.
-This gave Marc so much relief he forgot for a moment that he was sick.
+A heavy knock came from the classroom door, which quieted the room.
+This gave Marc such relief he forgot for a moment that he was sick.
 He glanced up from his notes to see the classroom door open a few inches.

 “You can do better!”
 Principal Richie’s voice said.
 The man always sounded like a cowboy in the process of dying of thirst.
 “Your schooling is up to you, and only you.
 You must believe in yourself.”